Programming

 • and the implications of technology on human rights.

 In exploring these themes, Common Cause participants expand their knowledge, connect across disciplines, and apply their lessons to public service.
-Common Cause participants are then well positioned to apply for UNAI's Millennium Fellowship, continuing their work and furthering their development as leaders.
+Common Cause Student Design Team members are also well positioned to apply for UNAI's Millennium Fellowship, continuing their work and furthering their development as leaders, and to complete the Common Cause Enhanced Learning Experience (ELE).

 Two women and man in conversation at event

-During this conference-style event held every September, campus resources and current students share their knowledge and experience related to Enhanced Learning Experiences with first-year students.
+• Planning Your Honors Path: Held every September, this event sees students sharing their knowledge and experience related to Enhanced Learning Experiences (ELEs) with first-year students in roundtable conversations.